 I particularly developed an interest in mental health because everything I was learning in school helped me make sense of my own personal life and this helped strengthen my self-awareness and perception of human behavior.
 I discovered that my purpose in this world is to spread the knowledge I have received to help heal broken hearts, broken homes, and help end the stigma towards mental illness.
-I specialize in treating depression, anxiety, anger issues, stress, and domestic violence.
+I specialize in treating trauma, depression, anxiety, anger issues, stress, and domestic violence.
 I utilize an attachment approach to access your inner-child and heal the wombs that bleed today.

 One of the most important things to work on in therapy is finding the root of the problem, where everything is steaming from.
 Sitting together, we will discover the root of what is causing an imbalance in your life.
 We will safely uncover masked emotions, explore your attachment style, any trauma you may have experienced and possible destructive behavioral patterns.
 Your current situation may be causing you to have high stress, sleepless nights, difficulty focusing, worrying all the time, feeling hopeless for change and suicidal ideation.
 You may also be coming home wanting to punch walls, scream, cry, and isolate because no one seems to understand.
 I get it, I’ve been there.
 The sadness, self-doubt, and insecurities are too overwhelming sometimes.

 Insurance & Fees

-I accept the following insurance: Aetna, Optum, MHN, Kaiser- Northern, CA and Kaiser- Southern, CA (***Kaiser- Southern, CA coming soon)
+I accept the following insurance: Aetna, Optum, MHN, Kaiser (Northern, CA)

 Out of Pocket Cash Rates: